 "Aza Sydykov’s Russian influence was witnessed in the power and clarity of execution in his performance."
 Triangle Arts and Entertainment

-Praised by critics for his “precision and technical brilliance” and “the power and clarity of execution in his performances”, concert pianist Aza Sydykov is also noted worldwide as a vocal coach, conductor, accompanist and arts entrepreneur.
+Praised by critics for his “precision and technical brilliance” and “the power and clarity of execution in his performances”, concert pianist Aza Sydykov is also noted worldwide as a vocal coach, conductor, accompanist, and arts entrepreneur.

 Born into a musical family in the former Soviet Republic of Kyrgyzstan, Sydykov grew up in Moscow where he was taught and mentored by Russian piano legend, Nikolai Arnoldovich Petrov.

-Sydykov has been the recipient of numerous awards, including First Prize and the Grand Prize of Italy’s Euterpe International Piano and Chamber Music Competition.
+Sydykov has been the recipient of numerous awards, including the First Prize and the Grand Prize of Italy’s Euterpe International Piano and Chamber Music Competition.
 He is a Fellow of the Vladimir Spivakov International Charity Foundation, the New Names Foundation, and the Nikolai Petrov International Philanthropic Foundation.

 In 2011, Sydykov immigrated to the U.S. and continued musical studies at The New School University with Professor Pavlina Dokovska, where he was awarded the New School University’s Presidential Scholarship and a Schoenberg Piano Stipend to pursue a Master of Music degree and a Professional Studies Diploma.

 Mr. Sydykov presently lives in New York City where he maintains a private piano studio and a Russian opera training program.
-He is married to American soprano Nikoleta Rallis Sydykov.
+He is married to the American soprano Nikoleta Rallis Sydykov.